G. E. M. de Ste. Croix: Early life

 Ste.
-Croix (Sainte Croix) was born on 8 February 1910 in Macau, and baptised in St John's Cathedral, Hong Kong.
+Croix (Sainte Croix) was born on 8 February 1910 in Portuguese Macau, and baptised in St John's Cathedral, Hong Kong.
 His parents were also born in China to British expatriates.
 His father, Ernest Henry de Ste Croix, who died when he was four, was an official in the Chinese Customs.
 Their Huguenot ancestors fled to Jersey during the time of Louis XIV.
 His mother, Florence Annie (née MacGowan), was the daughter of a Protestant missionary: she was a firm believer in British Israelism.
-Her fundamentalist Protestant beliefs were ever present in his childhood: he would become a firm atheist.
+Her fundamentalist Protestant beliefs were ever present in his childhood; he would become a firm atheist.

 After his father's death in 1914, Florence emigrated with her only child to the United Kingdom.
 Ste Croix was educated at Clifton College, then an all-boys private school in Bristol, England.
-There, he became proficient in Latin and Greek, and a talented tennis player.
-He won the under-16 South of England championship, and would go on to compete at Wimbledon in 1930, 1931, and 1932.
-He had once defeated Fred Perry in a minor tournament.
+There, he became proficient in Greek and Latin, and a talented tennis player.
+He won the under-16 South of England championship, and would go on to compete at Wimbledon in 1930, 1931 and 1932.
+He once defeated Fred Perry in a minor tournament.

 Career

 Legal career

 He left school at the age of 15 and became an articled clerk in Worthing, West Sussex, England.
 This allowed him to train for a legal career without a degree in law, and he was admitted as a solicitor in 1932.
 He practised in Worthing and then in London, until he was called up for war service in 1940.

 During this time Ste.
 Croix became interested in politics.
 Though he had had, according to himself, received a "thoroughly right-wing upbringing", he was drawn to the left.
-He visited Russia in 1935 or 1936, but moved away from Stalinism in 1938.
+He visited Russia in 1935 or 1936 as a member of the Communist Party of Great Britain but moved away from the party after the Molotov–Ribbentrop Pact.
 He would later join the Labour Party.

 Military service

 In 1940, Ste.
 Croix was called up for military service in the Second World War.
 On 18 July 1941, he was commissioned in the Royal Air Force (RAF) as an acting pilot officer (on probation) with seniority from 12 June 1941.
 He was regraded as a pilot officer (on probation) on 18 September 1941.
 His commission was confirmed on 18 July 1942, and he was promoted to flying officer on 18 September 1942 with seniority in that rank from 12 August 1942.
-He job in the RAF was to interpret enemy radar signals to ascertain the location and destination of their aircraft.
+His job in the RAF was to interpret enemy radar signals to ascertain the location and destination of their aircraft.
 He served most of the War in the Middle East, stationed at Ismailia, Alexandria, and Cyrenaica: in Egypt he had the opportunity to expand his knowledge of ancient languages.
 An atheist, he fought for, and was eventually allowed, exemption from the required Sunday services.